 Community associations come with rules that determine everything from the number of pets you can own to what color you can paint your front door.
 Some include amenities such as pools, clubhouses and golf courses, while others provide services such as road maintenance and streetlights.

-While stories of homeowners associations that deny permission for kids with cancer to build a playhouse or veterans to fly a flag on the wrong kind of pole may steal the headlines, CAI statistics show that 64 percent of residents are satisfied with their community association experience and 26 percent are neutral, with only 10 percent dissatisfied, according to a 2014 survey.
+While stories of homeowners associations that deny permission for kids with cancer to build a playhouse or veterans to fly a flag on the wrong kind of pole may steal the headlines, statistics from the Community Associations Institute show that 70 percent of residents are satisfied with their community association experience and 19 percent are neutral, according to a 2020 survey.

 “People ought to know that being in a condo is a give-and-take kind of thing,” says Patrick Hohman, author of “Condos, Townhomes and Home Owner Associations: How to Make Your Investment Safer” and a longtime volunteer board member who is now a part-time, on-site manager at a condominium near Louisville, Kentucky.
 He also runs an educational website called CondoHOAinfo.com.